About me

 In 2002 I knew I liked programming and it turned into love as I learned more.
 During those years I met my best friends including my wife, I started a web development company where we built many client sites and did my favorite thing ever: learning new things.

 During those years, I also experienced the ugliness of a State that made retaliation and revenge their agenda.
-I was blessed to be born into a middle class family that worked for the state’s oil company, but after being fired in 2002 and stripped from their retirement savings we moved to Canada.
+I was blessed to be born into a middle class family that worked for the state’s oil company, but after dad was fired in 2002 and stripped from his retirement savings we moved to Canada.

-Moving countries usually means you need to work harder, specially when the alternative is going back to a place you don’t really want to go to.
-This meant working at a company that wasn’t professionally in my carreer path.
+Moving countries usually means you need to work harder than ever to make it, specially when the alternative is going back to a place you don’t really want to go back to.
+This meant working at a company that wasn’t professionally in my carreer path, and keeping up to date with software development on my spare time.

 joaquin.windmuller.ca

 I use this site to put out my thoughts on things that interest me.
-If you have a comment or want to get in touch my main water cooler is twitter, so send me a tweet if you want to reach me.
+If you have a comment or want to get in touch my main water cooler is mastodon, so [send me a toot][mastodon] if you want to reach me.
 I like photography and my DSLR shots live on flickr and my phone shots on instagram.

 The Software Engineering programme at the USB required students to do an internship or a final project in the last year.
 Two of my friends and I decided to do a project, for that we built an eLearning platform called Osmosis on top of CakePHP.